Bishopstone, East Sussex

-Bishopstone is a village and former civil parish, now in the parish of Seaford, in the Lewes district, in the county of East Sussex, England.
+Bishopstone is a rural village in the parish of Seaford, in Lewes district, in the county of East Sussex, England.
 Bishopstone Village has a population of about 200 people, including the nearby hamlet of Norton.
 It is located on a no-through country lane west of the town of Seaford, in the South Downs National Park.

 History

 Bishopstone was an episcopal manor, hence its name meaning "dwelling place of the bishop".
 The church, dedicated to Saint Andrew, is thought to date from the 8th century, and may well be the oldest in the county.
 Bishopstone church has an ancient canonical sundial above its porch.
 The sundial is inscribed with the name Eadric, probably Eadric of Kent, the King of Kent in 685/6.
 The church was rebuilt in 1200.

+The village was noted in the Domesday Book of 1086 as comprising 52 households, a significant settlement at the time.
+Ploughing land, pasture and had a value of £25; the tenant-in-chief was the Bishop of Chichester.

 Bishopstone village hall is part of the village life and has local events, it is also the venue for the local table tennis club and is located behind the church.
-There are no shops or pubs in the village.

 In 1931 the parish had a population of 409.
-On 1 April 1934 the parish was abolished and merged with East Blatchington, Newhaven and South Heighton.
+On 1 April 1934, the parish was abolished and merged with East Blatchington, Newhaven and South Heighton.